Chapman808/CrowdStrike-Nmap-Takehome/README.md

 ## Interacting with the REST API

-Nmap Online includes a REST API to view past scans for a given hostname or submit scans.
+Nmap Online includes a REST API to view past scans for a given hostname.

 **Supported Response Codes:** 200, 400
 **Returns:** JSON Array